 Medical Records Administrator Job Listings

-Pay by Experience Level for Medical Records Administrator
+What is the Pay by Experience Level for Medical Records Administrators?

 An entry-level Medical Records Administrator with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $41,611 based on 11 salaries.
 An early career Medical Records Administrator with 1-4 years of experience earns an average total compensation of $44,843 based on 63 salaries.
 A mid-career Medical Records Administrator with 5-9 years of experience earns an average total compensation of $47,008 based on 36 salaries.
 An experienced Medical Records Administrator with 10-19 years of experience earns an average total compensation of $50,008 based on 25 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $54,501.

 Pay Difference by Location

 Employees with Medical Records Administrator in their job title in Philadelphia, Pennsylvania earn an average of 16.3% more than the national average.
 The lowest salaries can be found in Orlando, Florida (24.6% less), Louisville, Kentucky (17.7% less) and Atlanta, Georgia (16.6% less).

 This data is based on 157 survey responses.